Tuition Rates & Fees

 Direct Deposit for Student Refunds

 If you are a registered full-time undergraduate, graduate, or professional student, your student refunds, assistantship and fellowship stipends through the bursar office can be deposited directly.
-Students can enter their banking information through the secure Cornell Net.Pay system via the refund tab.
+Beginning December 14, students can enter their banking information through the secure Cornell Net.Pay system via the refund tab.
 Students will be notified via e-mail when a direct deposit refund or stipend has occurred.

-Representatives from local banks are present on campus during orientation in August to assist students with their banking needs.
+There are several local banks on or near the Cornell campus to assist students with their banking needs.
 While a local checking or savings account is not a requirement, having one does offer the advantage of writing checks to off-campus businesses who might not accept out-of-town checks.

 Regardless of your eligibility for financial aid, there are a wide variety of job opportunities available on campus and in the local community and the Student Employment Office is there to help.
 Working part-time for just a few hours a week will help you: